 About positional talipes

-It happens when a baby is positioned in the womb with his feet tucked up underneath his body.
+It happens when a baby is positioned in the womb with their feet tucked up underneath their body.

 Symptoms of positional talipes

-If your baby has positional talipes, her foot is pointed downwards and inwards, but you can move the foot gently into a normal position.
-There’s also usually a sharp bend in the ankle, and the bones on the inside of the foot look more prominent.
+If your baby has positional talipes, their foot is pointed downwards and inwards, but you can move the foot gently into a normal position.

 Positional talipes can affect one or both feet.

 Clubfoot is another condition where the foot twists downwards and inwards.
 But with clubfoot, the foot can’t be gently moved into its correct position.
-This is because it’s a problem with the structure of the foot.
+This is because clubfoot is a problem with the structure of the foot.